Deborah Capen, Secretary

 Roberta Pesce, Research and Project Management

 Based in Amsterdam, Roberta graduated from Erasmus University in Health Economics, Policy and Law in 2011.
 During her academic path, she focused on researching the socio-economic inequalities in health care utilization in the rural areas of India and related the findings to new possible community-based health financing schemes.
 Over the past year, she has worked at Ashoka: Innovators for the Public, analyzing new disruptive patterns within the global health system -ranging from health systems to start-up business models- and collaborating with the pharmaceutical company Boehringer Ingelheim on health data-mining processes.
 Over the past six years she has been working for a Dutch publishing firm as Marketing Manager and Executive Editor.
-Roberta is passionate about health innovations, disruptive change in developing countries, social media and photography.
+Roberta is passionate about health innovations, disruptive change in developing countries and photography.
 She is a lover of good food, travels, old movie theaters… and Apple.